MicrosoftDocs/sql-docs/docs/azure-data-studio/azure-connectivity.md

 If using Azure Data Studio (ADS) behind a proxy, users must specify proxy settings for ADS to communicate with external endpoints.
 There are two ways to provide proxy settings for ADS to use:

-- Setting proxy configuration in the Azure Data Studio (**Settings > Http: Proxy Settings**), or
+- Setting proxy configuration in the Azure Data Studio (**Settings > Http: Proxy Settings**)
-- Setting environment variables for proxy configuration.
+- Setting environment variables for proxy configuration

 Azure Data Studio settings take precedence over environment variables.